dmnyc/mutable/README.md

 - **Session-Aware**: Uses your configured relays when signed in
 - **Profile Enrichment**: View detailed profiles of who is muting whom

-### Snoopable 👀 NEW

-Analyze public NIP-04 DM metadata to see who someone talks to most (without decrypting message content).

-- **DM Circle**: Visualize top contacts in a shareable image
-- **Leaderboard + Heatmap**: Rank frequent contacts and view activity timing
-- **Shareable Notes**: Copy a ready-to-post note or publish directly to Nostr
-- **No Login Required**: Analyze any npub using public relay data

 ### Personal Mute List Management (kind:10000)
 - **View & Edit**: Fetch and display your current mute list with items organized into four categories:
   - Muted Pubkeys